electricimp/AWSSQS/README.md

 This class can be used to perform actions with the AWS SQS (Simple Queueing Service)

-## Class Methods
+## Class Usage

 ### constructor(region, accessKeyId, secretAccessKey)
-AWSSQS object constructor takes the following parameters:
+AWSSQS object constructor which takes the following parameters:

 Parameter              | Type           | Description
 ---------------------- | -------------- | -----------